 - Leave gaps for the Interpreter to indicate the speaker change.

 - Prepare the interpreter for the meeting; if you have an agenda, previous meeting notes, a presentation and/or other things that will be shared through the meeting; send these to the Interpreter a couple of days (at least!) before the meeting, so that they are equipped with the language use and terminology.

 - Due to the time lag during the interpretation, there is a risk of the deaf person being unable to participate, especially in a remote environment where this is exacerbated.
-Agree how this participation will happen before the meeting.
+Agree on how this participation will happen before the meeting.

-- The Interpreter should pin the deaf person and the deaf person should pin the interpreter so that they can always see one another on-screen.
+- The Interpreter should pin the deaf person, and the deaf person should pin the interpreter so that they can always see one another on-screen.
 Remember that the tech will follow the sound.